 David co-founded Humatics in 2015 with a mission to revolutionize how people and machines locate, navigate and collaborate.
 He is a professor of Aeronautics and Astronautics at MIT, as well as the Dibner Professor of the History of Engineering and Manufacturing, and Chair of the MIT Task Force on the Work of the Future.
-An expert on the myriad relationships between people and autonomous robots, he has participated in more than 25 oceanographic expeditions and developed and licensed spread-spectrum sonar technologies for undersea navigation.
+An expert on the myriad relationships between people and autonomous robots, he has participated in more than 25 oceanographic expeditions and is an inventor on 8 patents in autonomous helicopters, AI-assisted piloting, and RF navigation.
 He is the author of five books, including Our Robots, Ourselves:Robotics and the Myths of Autonomy (2015) and Digital Apollo: Human and Machine in Spaceflight (2008).
-David has a BS in electrical engineering from Yale; a BA in literature from Yale; and a PhD in the history of technology from MIT.
+David has undergraduate degrees from Yale and a Ph.D. from MIT.